sanchayitapurkayastha/English-Dictionary/README.md

 # English-Dictionary
- An English Dictionary inn Python
+ An English Dictionary in Python